Profile Picture

 TLDR: Our spiritual recognition of hell vs. heaven is an internal navigation mechanism guided by the external long-term fact of the sun's explosion.
 There are two opposite directions: one leading to hell (extreme heat from the sun killing all common life) and one leading to heaven (escaping and everlasting life director).

-(-) the hell recognition: negative motivation based
+the hell recognition:

-Sun will ultimately kill you, and all humans, animals, nature, woods, rivers, mountains, plants, houses, shops, products, infrastructures, roads, cars, planes, robots, machines...all current versions.
-Sun will ultimately kill planet Earth, and whole Solar System, un-falsifiably.
+Sun will ultimately kill you, and all humans, animals, nature, woods, rivers, mountains, plants, houses, products, infrastructures, roads, cars, planes, robots, machines...all current versions, all current and up coming close versions for sure

-(+) heavens recognition: positive motivation based
+heavens recognition:

-feel, sense, see, and recognize hell situations, where you are situated and pointed incorrectly, leave those people, leave those situations, leave those places, feel sense and see, logically, ethically, technologically decisively re-situate self pointing correctly to heavens. recognize those differences by the names, symbolisms, numbers and listen to the internal spirit
+feel, sense, see, and recognize hell situations, where you are situated and pointed incorrectly, leave those people, leave those situations, leave those places, feel sense and see, logically, ethically, technologically decisively re-situate self, to point correctly to heavens.

-be guided by spiritual compass mechanism, connected to the long timeframe of forever lasting life, a narrow space of focus where the hell was avoided, because you and many more of us saw, believed and listened and recorrected
+be guided by this mechanism, which exists, is connected to the long timeframe of forever lasting life, a narrow space of focus where the hell was avoided, because you and many more of us saw, believed and listened and re-corrected self out of heating sun's deadline

 K-type orange dwarf suns, take longest years to practically sustain life, before destruction.